• Skip to main content

 HELP YOUR CHILD STAY (AND GET) INTERESTED IN THEIR OTHER FRIENDS

 This has been big in our house.
 When one friend moves, a child may be ultra focused on that one friend as they try to spend as much time with them as possible.
 This can make moving day even more difficult.
-Encourage your child to grow their social circle, and invite other kids over so they will realize that they will still have friends.
+Encourage your child to grow their social circle, and invite other kids over so they will realize that they will still have other friends even with kids moving away.
 Plus, reach out to some parents and school some “new friend” activities.

 FIND PERSPECTIVE